 The bright-field microscope is most commonly used in microbiology courses and consists of two series of lenses (objective and ocular lens), which function together to resolve the image.
 These microscopes generally employ a 100-power objective lens with a 10-power ocular lens, thus magnifying the specimen 1000 times.
 Particles 0.2 μm in diameter are therefore magnified to about 0.2 mm and so become clearly visible.
 Further magnification would give no greater resolution of detail and would reduce the visible area (field).

 With this microscope, specimens are rendered visible because of the differences in contrast between them and the surrounding medium.
 Many bacteria are difficult to see well because of their lack of contrast with the surrounding medium.
 Dyes (stains) can be used to stain cells or their organelles and increase their contrast so they can be more easily seen in the bright-field microscope.

 The phase contrast microscope was developed to improve contrast differences between cells and the surrounding medium, making it possible to see living cells without staining them; with bright-field microscopes, killed and stained preparations must be used.
 The phase contrast microscope takes advantage of the fact that light waves passing through transparent objects, such as cells, emerge in different phases depending on the properties of the materials through which they pass.
 This effect is amplified by a special ring in the objective lens of a phase contrast microscope, leading to the formation of a dark image on a light background.

 The dark-field microscope is a light microscope in which the lighting system has been modified to reach the specimen from the sides only.
-This is accomplished through the use of a special condenser that both blocks direct light rays and deflects light off a mirror ...
+This is accomplished through the use of a special condenser that both blocks direct light rays ...